 Recent occultation campaigns already revealed rings around several minor planets in the trans-Neptune region, such as Chariklo and Chiron, and unexplained lightcurve signatures might indicate that also other objects might have a ring or ring systems.
 The reflectivity of Haumea’s ring is similar to those found so far.
 The position angle of the ring coincides with that Haumea’s minor axis, suggesting that the ring lies in Haumea’s equatorial plane.
 Previous observations have already shown that the satellite Hi’iaka is in orbit there.
 The ring, however, is close enough to Haumea that accretion cannot proceed to form another satellite.

 Since Haumea is thought to have a triaxial, ellipsoid shape, the occultation alone cannot provide its three-dimensional shape.
 From the measurements performed over several days prior to and after the occultation the astronomers obtained additional information on the rotational light curve and derived the shape of the ellipsoid as well as the density of the dwarf planet.
 The new results are much better in line with the density of other large TNOs than previous measurements.
 However, the results are inconsistent with a homogenous body in hydrostatic equilibrium.
 More likely, granular physics needs to be used to model the shape of this celestial body.

-“The effort we put into coordinating and preparing this large collaboration paid of beautifully; we got such a lot of information over just a few days,” emphasizes Thomas Müller.
+“The effort we put into coordinating and preparing this large collaboration paid off beautifully; we got such a lot of information over just a few days,” emphasizes Thomas Müller.
 “We now know more about the shape and build-up of Haumea and the discovery of a ring around this dwarf planet, with completely different dynamical mass and more distant than other objects with rings, which means that rings are probably much more common than we thought previously.
 This is a new, unexpected, and exciting research field where small and medium-sized telescopes can make fantastic contributions.”